jecroispATWIT/NBA_Performance_Predictor/README.md

 To offer data-driven insights and predictive models that help understand and forecast NBA player performance, enhancing strategic decisions in team management and player assessment.

 Questions:
-How do individual player statistics (such as points per game, assists, and rebounds) correlate with their teams' winning percentages?
+How do individual player statistics (such as points per game, assists, and rebounds) compare to other playes?
-What is the relationship between a player's experience (number of seasons played) and their performance metrics over time?
+What is the relationship between a player's experience (number of seasons played) and performance metrics over time?
 Can machine learning models using player stats from the regular season accurately predict playoff performance and outcomes?